stablekernel/aqueduct/source/docs/tut/getting-started.md

   }
 ```

 This code creates and links together three controllers.
-The first controller is a `Router` that we instantiate like we would any other object.
-This controller is returned from `entryPoint` and therefore it is the first controller to receive all HTTP requests in our application.
+The first controller is a `Router` that we instantiate like any other object.
+The `Router` is returned from `entryPoint`; it will be the first controller to handle a request.
+You register routes with a `Router`.
+If a request's path matches a registered route, the `Router` passes it to another controller.
+If the request path is unknown, the `Router` sends a 404 Not Found response.

-The `route` method creates a 'route controller' that filters requests and links it to the `Router`.
-If the `Router` receives a request with the path `/example`, it will pass it to this route controller.
-A route controller will always pass its request on to its next controller - in this case, the controller created by `listen`.
-A controller created by `listen` invokes its closure argument for any request.
-Therefore, we have the following order of controllers:
+Routes are registered by calling `route(route)` on the router.
+This method creates a new controller and links it to the `Router` for requests that match the route.
+This 'route controller' is just a dumb pipe - it automatically passes the request on to its next controller.
+That controller is the one created by calling `listen(handler)` on the 'route controller'.
+This controller invokes its closure - taking the request as input and returning a response as output.

-1. A `Router`
-2. A route controller that takes requests with the path `/example`
-3. A listen controller that invokes a closure that always responds with a 200 OK response.

-Note that `route` and `listen` return the controller they create, allowing us to link controllers together.
-In other words, `route` and `listen` are instance methods of `Controller` and classes like `Router` are subclasses of `Controller`.
-The `route` method is invoked on the `Router`, creating a new route controller, and `listen` is invoked on that newly created route controller.
+A `/example` request goes through these controllers in the same order they are created and linked together.
+Both `route(route)` and `listen(handler)` return the controller they create, allowing us to link controllers together.
+These are instance methods of a class named `Controller`.
+Like `Router`, a `RESTController` is also a subclass of `Controller`, so our `HeroesController` can be linked, too.

 !!! note "Higher Ordered Functions"
     Methods like `listen` and `route` should be familiar to programmers that use methods like `map` and `where` on collection types like `List` and `Stream`.

-For our `HeroesController` to receive requests, we need to create a route for the `/heroes` path and link a `HeroesController` to it.
+Let's create a new route for the path `/heroes` and link our `HeroesController` to it.
 Import the file that contains our definition of `HeroesController` at the top of `channel.dart`:

 ```dart
 import 'controller/heroes_controller.dart';